-Too many people make rash forex trading decisions, especially if they think they’re on a roll.
+Too many people make rash decisions, especially if they think they’re on a roll.

 Most online brokerages provide news feeds as well as their own analysis.
 Setting up your own news alerts from the major financial publications (Reuters, Bloomberg, as well as specialized forex news sites) can be helpful.

 Staying informed can give you an edge, but many beginners neglect this aspect of currency trading and focus almost entirely on charts and technical indicators.
-Whilst technical analysis is important in forex, the release of economic data can throw even the best technical strategies.
+Whilst technical analysis is important in all markets, the release of economic data can throw even the best technical strategies.

-While personal trading styles may differ radically, the most successful traders have certain key traits in common:
+While personal trading styles may differ radically, the most successful traders usually share some common traits:

-A cool mental attitude: Many new traders are unprepared for the mental challenges they’ll face.
-Fostering the right mental attitude is key to success in any trading program.
+A cool mental attitude: Fostering the right mental attitude, and being able to cope under extreme pressure is key to success in any trading activity.

 A disciplined and methodical approach: Having the confidence to follow a strategy in a consistent manner.